ckw017/ckw017.github.io/_posts/2025-9-16-Berghain.md

 * `slack_y = 50 - 50 = 0`: We do not have space to let in any guests that are young but not well-dressed.
 * `slack_w = 100 - 50 = 50`: We can safely let in 50 guests that are well-dressed but not young.

-Encoding this into a function:
+Putting this logic into a function:

 ```python
 def accept(person: Dict[str, bool]) -> bool: